Will Levis' NFL draft slide to Tennessee Titans cost him millions. Here are the numbers

 The Titans will host their rookie minicamp next week and are scheduled to begin Organized Team Activities (OTAs) on May 22.

-This article originally appeared on Nashville Tennessean: Will Levis' NFL draft slide to Tennessee Titans cost him millions
+This article originally appeared on Louisville Courier Journal: Will Levis' contract with Tennessee Titans